 Since the passing of The Beast From The East, inefficient radiators have become a pretty big concern for homeowners, mostly due to the cold temperatures making their lack of functionality more noticeable.

-Not only does this drastically affect the thermal comfort of your home, inefficient radiators leads to longer running times and therefore higher energy bills.
+Not only does this drastically affect the thermal comfort of your home, but inefficient radiators also lead to longer running times and therefore higher energy bills.
 So, we put together a bit of a self-help guide for those who are struggling with their radiators!

 My radiators are warm at the bottom but cold at the top…

 This is actually a really common problem and is very simple to solve.
 If your radiators are warm at the bottom but cold at the top this generally indicates that there is trapped air within the radiator.
 This often occurs because of a build-up of hydrogen, or for non-combi systems if you have an open tank in your loft for an immersion heater, or even if you’ve recently had a new central heating system installed with the pump above the supply pipe – this can increase the air intake.

 The radiators that will most likely need bleeding the most often are the ones at the top of the house (so check your bedrooms, although apparently people sleep better in a cooler room) because air rises.